Monsters (James Blunt song): Background

+In many ways, the song, the lyric, it speaks as if I was speaking the words that I might have said to my children as well.
+When my children talk about the monsters, that’s [what] I sing to my father.
+It’s my turn to chase the monsters away like he would have done once with me.

+As Blunt's blood type was not a match for him to be a donor, in the Good Morning Britain interview, he made a plea for type O positive kidney donors to step forward.
+In January 2020, it was reported a kidney donor had been found and Blunt's father was scheduled for a transplant.
+The donor of the kidney was a cousin with the same name as his father, and the transplant was successful.

 Music video

 The music video was filmed in Oxfordshire, United Kingdom, and it was directed by Vaughan Arnell.
 The music video features James Blunt and his father Charles Blunt.
 The video focuses on a close up of James Blunt's face as he sings the first two verses and choruses of the song, and then switches to a wider angle showing himself and his father sitting at a table while he sings the final part.
 Throughout the video, Blunt is visibly emotional and tearful.

 Australian television presenter Lisa Wilkinson said she was "left bawling" after watching the music video of the song.
 Monika Barton of Newshub wrote about the music video, "Go on, have a little watch and see if you have a heart, or merely just a sharp, pointy piece of flint where it should be".

 Reception

 Blunt wrote the song to express his feelings about his father.

 Minnie Wright of the Daily Express wrote, "Heartbreaking perspective illuminates the place from which Blunt has penned the deeply personal Once Upon A Mind with the arrival of Monster".
 Lauren Murphy of Entertainment.ie wrote, "Before you watch this video, be warned that it's pretty tough going if you're feeling in any way emotionally fragile, or have lost a parent".
 Rudi Kinsella of Joe wrote, "This is one of the most emotional music videos we've seen in a very long time".